 01/22/2016 Mind-Body Health

 As the name suggests, holy basil has spiritual and medicinal significance in Ayurveda.
-Learn why it's considered such an important herb, and how to incorporate it into your diet and even grow your own plant.
+Learn about holy basic benefits, why it's considered such an important herb, and how to incorporate it into your diet and even grow your own plant.

 Tulsi (ocimum sanctum), which is often referred to as holy basil, is a potent herb that has been used in India for thousands of years to treat colds, coughs, and the flu.
-According to Ayurveda, holy basil promotes purity and lightness in the body, cleansing the respiratory tract of toxins, and relieving digestive gas and bloating.
-Holy basil leaves offer a rich source of essential oil, containing eugenol, nerol, camphor, and a variety of terpenes and flavonoids.
-The oil is a strong antiseptic against many kinds of disease-causing organisms, including bacteria, fungi, and parasites.
+According to Ayurveda, there are many holy basil benefits, as it promotes purity and lightness in the body, cleansing the respiratory tract of toxins, and relieving digestive gas and bloating.
+The holy basil leaf offers a rich source of essential oil, containing eugenol, nerol, camphor, and a variety of terpenes and flavonoids.
+Holy basil oil is a strong antiseptic against many kinds of disease-causing organisms, including bacteria, fungi, and parasites.

 As the name would imply, holy basil has spiritual as well as medicinal significance in Ayurveda.
 In Hindu mythology, the plant is an incarnation of the goddess Tulsi, offering divine protection.
 Many Indian families keep a living holy basil plant in their homes, and tend to it with great care and reverence.
 The plant’s woody stalks are often made into beads used in meditation malas or rosaries.